 The Majon Hotel in Hamhung has its own private beach, and is quite popular with NGO-types.
 Not so many tours go there, which is a shame; this private beach is one of the most serene of the North Korean beaches.

-Best west coast beach
+Best North Korean Beach on the west coast

 There’s a wonderful beach in Nampo; tourists rarely go there, but it is certainly worth including on an independent tour (in the summer).